authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Regardless of success of the BIMI lookup, if a BIMI-Location or a BIMI-Indicator header is already present in a message it MUST be either removed or renamed.
 This is because the MTA performing BIMI-related processing immediately prior to a Mail Delivery Agent (or within the same administrative realm) is the only entity allowed to specify the BIMI-Location or BIMI-Indicator headers (e.g. not the sending MTA, and not an intermediate MTA).
 Allowing one or more existing headers through to a MUA is a security risk.

 If the original email message had a DKIM signature, it has already been evaluated.
-Removing the BIMI-Location header at this point should not break the signature since it should not be included within it per this spec.
+Removing the BIMI-Location header at this point should not invalidate the signature since it should not be included within it per this spec.

 Construct BIMI-Location URI
 ---------------

-The l= value of the BIMI-Location header is the URI of the Indicator specified in the BIMI record.
+This header MUST NOT be added if Discovery or Validation steps failed.

+The URI used to retrieve the validated SVG Indicator.
+If the receiver extracted the Indicator from the VMC then this SHOULD be the bimi-evidence-location URI, otherwise it SHOULD be the bimi-location URI.

+(Note to WG, If the Indicator was pulled from the VMC then the document referenced by the bimi-location may be unverified and potentially malicious.
+If the BIMI-Location needs to be the bimi-location then we need to make retrieval and comparison of the bimi-location Indicator against the Indicator embedded within the VMC a MUST, this introduces an extra HTTPS request into the pipeline, I would prefer to avoid this.)

 Construct BIMI-Indicator header
 ----------------

-Retrieve and check the SVG from the URI of the Indicator specified in the BIMI record.

-If the SVG is missing or does not pass the validation checks specified in this document or specified in the BIMI SVG document then logo validation has failed and then indicator MUST NOT be displayed.
-In this case the MTA MUST add a bimi=fail entry to the Authentication-Results header for the message, MAY add a comment to that Authentication-Results entry with details of the failing check, and MUST NOT add BIMI-Location or BIMI-Indicator headers to the message.

-If the SVG passes validation then the MTA adds the SVG as base64 encoded data in the BIMI-Indicator header.
+This header MUST NOT be added if Discovery or Validation steps failed.

+Encode the SVG Indicator retrieved and validated during the Indicator Discovery and Indicator Validation stepd as base64 encoded data.
+If the Indicator was compressed with gzip when retrieved then the data SHOULD NOT be uncompressed before being base64 encoded.

 The MTA MUST fold the header to be within the line length limits of [SMTP].

 Security Considerations   {#security-considerations}
 ===================